 The Trader Edge diffusion index equals the percentage of independent variables indicating a recession.
-With the additions, there are now a total of 18 explanatory variables, each with a unique look-back period and recession threshold.
+With the recent changes, there are now a total of 20 explanatory variables, each with a unique look-back period and recession threshold.
 The resulting diffusion index and changes in the diffusion index are used to calculate the probit, logit, and neural network model forecasts.

-The graph of the diffusion index from 1/1/2003 to 1/1/2015 is presented in Figure 1 below (in red - left axis).
-If you would like to view a graph of the earlier historical data (going back to 1960), please revisit A New Recession Slack Indicator.
+The graph of the diffusion index from 1/1/2006 to 01/1/2016 is presented in Figure 1 below (in red - left axis).
 The gray shaded regions in Figure 1 below represent U.S. recessions as defined (after the fact) by the National Bureau of Economic Research (NBER).
 The value of the S&P 500 index is also included (in blue - right axis).

 Recession Slack Index

 The Trader Edge recession slack index equals the median standardized deviation of the current value of the explanatory variables from their respective recession thresholds.
 The resulting value signifies the amount of slack or cushion relative to the recession threshold, expressed in terms of the number of standard deviations.

 The gray shaded regions in Figure 2 below represent U.S. recessions as defined (after the fact) by the NBER.
 The median recession slack index is depicted in purple and is plotted against the right axis, which is expressed as the number of standard deviations above the recession threshold.

 The dark-red, horizontal line at 0.50 standard deviations denotes a possible warning threshold for the recession slack index.
 Many of the past recessions began when the recession slack index crossed below 0.50.
 Similarly, many of the past recessions ended when the recession slack index crossed back above 0.0.